I saw an 80-year-old toy today, a little iron soldier from Argentina in the 1940s. My friend Leo’s father has kept it with him since the age of 5.

 Old and worn, but still looking splendid in his green uniform, the soldier has this wistful smile on its round face that’s mottled with rust, and out of its big painted eyes that are not looking anywhere in particular.

-With the help of a drop of mineral oil and a little push in the beginning, it even walks.
+With the help of a drop of mineral oil and a little push to start, it even walks.

 It made effort walking towards me, with that clickety-clack sound, eyes not looking anywhere, and stopped by my feet.